CESSProject/doc-v2/storage-miner/running.md

 The following commands are executed with root privileges.
 If error messages of `permission denied` appear, switch to root privilege or add `sudo` at the beginning of these commands.
 {% endhint %}

-By default, cess-bucket uses port 4001 to listen for incoming connections, if your platform blocks the port by default, you may need to enable the access to the port.
+By default, the node client program, **cess-bucket**, uses port 4001 to listen for incoming connections, if your OS firewalled the port by default, you may need to enable the access to the port.

 ```bash
 ufw allow 4001